peak/s5cmd/README.md

 `s5cmd` uses official AWS SDK to access S3.
 SDK requires credentials to sign requests to AWS.
 Credentials can be provided in a variety of ways:
-- Command line options `--profile` to use a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html), `--credentials-file` flag (or its alias `--cf`) to use specified credentials file, and `--no-sign-request` to send requests anonymously
+- Command line options `--profile` to use a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html), `--credentials-file` flag to use the specified credentials file, and `--no-sign-request` to send requests anonymously
 - Environment variables
 - AWS credentials file, including profile selection via `AWS_PROFILE` environment variable